 Oliver originally qualified as a chartered surveyor in the UK after graduating from Kingston University in 1983.
 Following completion of his MBA at London Business School in 1989, Oliver established his first successful venture securing a valuable exit four years later.
 He has since leveraged his focus on corporate finance and the fast-growing management areas of property and business services outsourcing working with governments and industry to target and exploit business opportunities in emerging and inefficient sectors.

-As an active investor and entrepreneur, immediately prior to Chayora, he was a partner and group board director of EC Harris LLP up to its sale to Arcadis in October 2011.
+As an active investor and serial entrepreneur, immediately prior to Chayora, he was a partner and group board director of EC Harris LLP up to its sale to Arcadis in October 2011.
 His previous business ventures in the sector were each grown rapidly and also sold to acquisitive competitors: Symonds sold to Vivendi in 1993; Citex sold to Carillion in 2002 at the same time as Citex Asia was acquired by EC Harris; and NB Entrust sold to NB Real Estate and then Capita in 2009.